• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-Strong indications that fuel markets may have settled for unofficial deregulation with the majority of filling stations selling Premium Motor Spirit (PMS), popularly called petrol above the officially approved pump price of N165 per litre.
+There are strong indications that fuel markets may have settled for unofficial deregulation, with the majority of filling stations selling Premium Motor Spirit (PMS), popularly called petrol, above the officially approved pump price of N165 per litre.

 ADVERTISEMENT

-Daily Sun reports findings showing that some filling stations in Lagos showed that the majority of the filling stations have now adopted different price models.
+Daily Sun reports findings showing that some filling stations in Lagos have now adopted different price models.

 ADVERTISEMENT

-While some filling stations have changed the price on their meters to reflect the current selling prices, others have left theirs to show the approved retail price of N165 per litre only to dispense at above the displayed price.
+While some filling stations have changed the price on their meters to reflect the current selling prices, others have left theirs to show the approved retail price of N165 per litre, only to dispense it above the displayed price.

 RelatedPosts

-The development was also the same at Enyo filling station at Chisco bus stop, in Lekki, which now sells for N170 per litre, with Eterna filling station at Jankade bus stop Lekki, selling at N180per litre.
-Also Mobil Filling station, by Osapa London, Lekki sold at selling at N170 per litre.
+The development was also the same at Enyo filling station at Chisco bus stop, in Lekki, which now sells for N170 per litre, with Eterna filling station at Jankade bus stop, Lekki, selling at N180per litre.
+Also, Mobil Filling station, by Osapa London, Lekki, sold at N170 per litre.

 As of yesterday morning (Sunday), the Mobil filling station before the Otedola bridge sold at N170 per litre.
 This was boldly written on their overhead board for everyone to see and equally displayed on their meters.
 Also, the Petrocam filling station in Ejigbo, Lagos sold at N177 per litre last Thursday.

-Chairman, MOMAN, Mr Olumide Adeosun, who spoke Wednesday during a virtual consumer protection workshop for Oil Marketers by the Federal Competition and Consumer Protection Commission (FCCPC) said the current retail price was no longer realistic.
+Chairman, MOMAN, Mr Olumide Adeosun, who spoke on Wednesday during a virtual consumer protection workshop for oil marketers by the Federal Competition and Consumer Protection Commission (FCCPC), said the current retail price was no longer realistic.

 Adeosun, who was reacting to the lingering fuel scarcity across the country, blamed the situation on the ongoing conflict between Russia and Ukraine which had disrupted global energy supply distribution.

-The MOMAN chairman likened the current situation to the COVID-19 pandemic era with some countries moving to halt the exportation of petrol in favour of their own national energy securities.
+The MOMAN chairman likened the current situation to the COVID-19 pandemic era, with some countries moving to halt the exportation of petrol in favour of their own national energy security.

-He maintained that it would be difficult to enforce any price control mechanism on marketers who had to slightly adjust their prices based on how much they bought products from the depots.
+He maintained that it would be difficult to enforce any price control mechanism on marketers who had to slightly adjust their prices based on the quantity of products they purchased from the depots.

 The MOMAN chairman said the way forward was phased deregulation of PMS by the Federal Government to reduce the shock on consumers.

-Adeosun said the gradual price deregulation should be followed with targeted palliatives in the areas of transportation and agricultural subsidies to the public to ease implementation.
+Adeosun said targeted palliatives should follow the gradual price deregulation in the areas of transportation and agricultural subsidies to the public to ease implementation.

 He said the huge amount spent on petrol subsidy over the years would have been deployed to other critical areas that could have reduced the impact of the current energy crisis on Nigerians.